The distribution of known and anonymous customers in retail is disproportionate.

 Examples of zero-party data include information such as communication preferences, product preferences, and personal style provided by customers by participating in polls, surveys, and contests.
 First-party data is collected by retailers by analyzing or tracking customer interactions with brand.
 For instance, purchase history, page views, and dwell time.
 On the other hand, zero-party data is shared by customers, making it more authentic and reliable and helping retailers build the elusive golden record for each customer.

-In the future, retailers may only have access to zero-party data.
+In the future, retailers will need to rely on zero-party data.

 Therefore, retailers must learn how to optimize their efforts for marketing ROI with less data.
 This comes at a critical juncture amid other challenges and opportunities such as heightened customer expectations, a heavy and crumbling MarTech stack, and the emergence of new technologies such as generative AI (GenAI).
 A focused approach on maximizing personalization outcomes with limited resources and driving cost efficiencies with wise investment choices (see Figure 1) can help retailers drive significant value exchanges across the customer lifecycle.